Yeonpyeongdo

-Yeonpyeong Island or Yeonpyeongdo (연평도 /ko/) is a group of South Korean islands in the Yellow Sea, located about 80 km west of Incheon and 12 km south of the coast of Hwanghae Province, North Korea.
+Yeonpyeongdo (/ko/) is a group of South Korean islands in the Yellow Sea, located about 80 km west of Incheon and 12 km south of the coast of Hwanghae Province, North Korea.
 The main island of the group is Daeyeonpyeongdo ("Big Yeonpyeong Island"), also referred to simply as Yeonpyeong Island, with an area of 7.01 km2 and a population of around 1,300.

 The principal population center is Yeonpyeong-ri, where the island's ferry port is located.
 The other inhabited island is Soyeonpyeongdo ("Small Yeonpyeong Island") with a small population and an area of 0.24 km2.
 Several other small islands comprise the rest of the group.

 The island group constitutes Yeonpyeong-myeon, a subdivision of Ongjin County, Incheon, South Korea.

 Yeonpyeong Island is known for its crab fishery.

 Maritime border disputes

-The disputed maritime border between North and South Korea in the West Sea:
+The disputed maritime border between North and South Korea in the Yellow Sea: